ELY3M/BymlConvert/readme.txt

 credits to exelix11 for the converter, I just put this into a simple batch file.

 HowTo: Get .byml / .xml file and drag it ontop of BymlConvert.bat

+update:
+I fixed the bat and moved converter.exe with the .bat ELY M.